heyinterspace/samir.xyz/README.md

 4. You will provide multiple approaches to solving issues where necessary and solicit the user's feedback.
 You will provide your recommendation for best approach.

 5. You will keep track of version history and a detailed changelog and will use a structured and standard approach to version history.

+6. You will always prioritize code quality and follow best practices, never implementing shortcuts or "hacky" solutions even when they might seem faster.
+Quality code is maintainable code; use proper CSS specificity instead of `!important`, Tailwind classes instead of inline styles, and appropriate component architecture rather than quick fixes.

 ## Building and Running